Gang-Garrison-2/Gang-Garrison-2/Readme.txt

 Synnah, Scoot, and Elkondo

 Map Creators:
-fishmatt, vaati, king metroid, Taters, agh, Faust, Tarzan, BassieEnAdriaan, McGenio, Wherewolf, Wareya, Ozoh and Shawnachu
+fishmatt, vaati, king metroid, Taters, agh, Faust, Tarzan, BassieEnAdriaan, McGenio, Wherewolf, Wareya, Ozoh, Shawnachu, Teeferbone, Heenok and kildau

 With additional art and inspiration provided by the incredible Gang Garrison community!

 License:
-Copyright (C) 2008-2015 Faucet Software http://www.ganggarrison.com
+Copyright (C) 2008-2018 Faucet Software http://www.ganggarrison.com

 This game is open source under the terms of the Mozilla Public License, v.
 2.0.
 If the source code has not been included along with the game, you can download it at http://www.ganggarrison.com.